 Syrian authorities and monitors cited conflicting reports about the cause of the blasts.
 State television said bombs had been planted in the Syrian capital's Bab al-Saghir cemetery, which includes a shrine where Shi'ites venerate some of the early figures of their faith.
 The Shi'ite militant group Hezbollah, however, said suicide bombers carried explosives to the shrine, which marks one of the seven gates to the Old City of Damascus.

-In a separate development Saturday, Syrian President Bashar al-Assad vowed that his army will continue an offensive against Islamic State all the way to the extremists' de-facto capital, Raqqa, even as a rival, U.S.-coordinated Kurdish force prepares an all-out assault on the same extremist stronghold.
+In a separate development Saturday, Syrian President Bashar al-Assad vowed that his army would continue an offensive against Islamic State all the way to the extremists' de facto capital, Raqqa, even as a rival, U.S.-coordinated Kurdish force prepares an all-out assault on the same extremist stronghold.

 Assad spoke in an interview aired Saturday by Hong Kong-based satellite Phoenix television.